brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.md

 ## Historical and Current Fishery Information

 Quillback rockfish off the coast of Oregon is caught in both the commercial and recreational fisheries (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 The reported landings from the commercial fishery extend back to 1892 and, other than a small peak in the late 1930s through the 1940s, were minimal until the late-1960s.
-Currently, quillback rockfish is one of several rockfish species targeted by a nearshore, primarily live-fish, fixed-gear fishery centered on Oregon's southern coast.
+Currently, quillback rockfish is one of several rockfish species included in a nearshore, primarily live-fish, fixed-gear fishery centered on Oregon's southern coast.
 Following the development of the nearshore commercial fishery in the late 1990s, Oregon Department of Fish and Wildlife (ODFW) implemented a state-permitted limited access fishery that regulated fleet size, period landing limits, and established harvest guidelines [@rodomsky_2019_2020].
 Quillback rockfish is one of 11 species in the Other Nearshore Rockfish category managed under a single state harvest guideline.
 Within this management category, China, quillback, and copper rockfish are the three primary species landed.
 Data on landings from the recreational fishery off the coast of Oregon began in 1979 and removals from the recreational fleet have increased across time and now represent the majority of landings for quillback rockfish off the coast of Oregon.
 Recreational landings were large in the year that data were first available, and were expected to be minimal prior to the 1970s.
 Consequently a linear ramp in recreational landings was applied from 1970 to 1979.

 <!-- Summary of Management History and Performance -->